Chanoian/cloud-native-bootcamp-iks-full/lab-istio-01.md

 kubectl config set-context --current --namespace=dev-**yourinitials**
 ```

 The Istio plugin is enabled on the shared IKS Cluster.

-ADD HOW TO CHECK.
+** Important note: This lab cannot be run concurrently on the same istio ingress controller - clean up your namespace before you run the same lab on the same istio ingress controller **

 ## Challenges to be solved